gogryphon/gryphoonmoon/contrib/guix/README.md

 * _**ADDITIONAL_GUIX_ENVIRONMENT_FLAGS**_

-  Additional flags to be passed to the invocation of `guix shell` inside `guix time-machine`.
+  Additional flags to be passed to the invocation of `guix environment` inside `guix time-machine`.

 # Choosing your security model